allyjarjour/muse/README.md

 - Testing: Jest and React Testing Library

 ### Setup
-Clone this repo
+- Clone this repo
-Run npm install
+- Run npm install
-Run npm start
+- Run npm start
-Enjoy!
-This application was created using create-react-app.

 ### Future iterations
 - Add in a color palette generator for the photo on expanded page